 David Gillespie is a lawyer and social researcher, who has been delving into the complex business of the teenage brain and in 2019 released his latest book, Teen Brain.
-David has been invited to speak at Wesley College about why screens are making your teenager depressed, anxious and prone to lifelong addictive illnesses – and how to stop it now.
-Click here to book your tickets
+David, who has spoken previously at Wesley College, shares his thoughts here about the issue of teenagers and alcohol.

 Too much booze can make us do dangerous and sometimes violent things.
 Luckily the potential damage is somewhat limited by its sedative effect.
 By the time it motivates us to perform real stupidity it may well have removed our ability to execute commands.
 Except in adolescents.
 The science suggests that the average 14-25 year old gets all the brainlessness and very little of the sedation.
 And this can be very bad for how high levels of alcohol affect them and those around them.